frkosurf/voot-specification/VOOT.md

 # Introduction
-VOOT 3.0 is a simple protocol for cross-domain read-only access to information about persons and their group membership within an organization.
-It can be seen as making LDAP-like information available as a web service.
+VOOT x.x is a simple protocol for cross-domain read-only access to information about users and their group membership within an organization or aggregated across organizations.
+It can be seen as making a subset of LDAP-like information available through a web service.

-The API is loosly based on the OpenSocial specification, but this is just for historical reasons and not all requirements of OpenSocial are met.
-Only the JSON data format is supported for example.
+The API is loosely based on the OpenSocial specification and previous standardization attempts as part of the [GN3-JRA3-T2] project, but this is just for historical reasons and not all requirements of OpenSocial nor previous versions of VOOT are met.
+One such example is that only the JSON data format is supported.
+This specification does however aim to be backwards compatible.

 # Notational Conventions
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD",